Kick up your feet and unwind with Watermelon Margarita Popsicles! Recipe for both tequila and non alcoholic popsicles included.

 Now that you have a bottle of tequila in your pantry, you can make more margaritas including:

 - 3 cups cubed watermelon

 - 1/4 cup (2 ounces) tequila (or substitute lemon lime soda for non alcoholic)

 - 2 tablespoons (1 ounce) triple sec (or more lemon lime soda)

 - Sea salt, for serving

-- In a blender, blend together the watermelon, sugar, lemon zest, lemon juice, tequila, and triple sec until smooth, 1-2 minutes.
+- In a blender, add the watermelon, sugar, lemon zest, lemon juice, tequila, and triple sec.
+Blend until smooth, 1-2 minutes.
 Pour through a fine mesh strainer into a large bowl, discarding any solids and seeds left behind.

 - Pour watermelon mixture into popsicle mold or paper cups then insert wooden sticks.
-Freeze until firm, preferably overnight.
+Freeze until firm, 4 hours or up to overnight.
 Right before eating, dip in sea salt.

 To store, wrap individually in plastic wrap then place in a freezer-safe bag or container.
 Freeze for up to 6 months.